 Leaving the Earth and reaching the stars have long-term survival value.
-Indeed, Homo Sapiens and all forms of life will not be able to live on Earth forever.
-But taking actions aligned with the United Nation's Sustainable Development Goals (the UNSDGs), with a sense of urgency, may also have survival value.
+It is clear that Homo Sapiens and all forms of life will not be able to live on Earth forever.

+But taking action for the 2030 United Nation's Sustainable Development Goals (the SDGs), with a sense of urgency, may also have survival value for humankind.

-The space ecosystem is uniquely situated in this respect since it can contribute to both these long and short potentially vital goals, including any and all of the 17 UNSDGs.
+The space ecosystem is uniquely situated in this respect: it can contribute to these long and short vital goals, including any and all of the 17 SDGs for 2030.
+This is an opportunity to be fully grasped at the time when we are at the halfway point in the implementation of the SDGs adopted in 2015.

-In order to do so, the space ecosystem needs support.
-Public funding remains crucial for the space ecosystem.
-This is the raison d'être of the Practical Guide to Public Funding for the Space Ecosystem (the Guide).
+To do so, the space ecosystem needs support.
+Public funding remains crucial for the European space ecosystem.
+This is the raison d'être of the Practical Guide to Public Funding of the Space Ecosystem (the Guide).